We are thrilled to once again invite campers onto our beautiful property for another incredible summer!

 If a camper shows convincing COVID symptoms, we will have a PCR test performed and contact the parents.

 What if there is a positive diagnosis of COVID-19?

 If a camper receives a positive COVID-19 diagnosis, we will make arrangements with parents for pickup within approximately 24 hours.
 We will provide prorated options for refunds or rollovers of tuition.

 After any positive diagnosis, we will call all parents in the cabin and ask that they pick their campers up within 24 hours.
 (Based on current guidelines, subject to change.)

-Based on the recommended testing timeline for exposures, it may be necessary for the cabin group to be picked up due to exposure.
+Based on the recommended testing timeline for exposures, it will probably be necessary for the cabin group to be picked up due to exposure.
 Prorated refund options will be given if asked for, or those funds can be donated.
-Please be aware that airlines will more than likely not allow passengers who have been exposed to fly, so other arrangements will need to be made.
+Please be aware that airlines will not allow passengers who have been exposed to fly, so other arrangements will need to be made.